willdurand-edu/security-slides/src/06_oauth.md

 **OAuth 2.0 doesn't support signature, encryption, channel binding, or client verification**.
 It **relies completely on SSL** for some degree of confidentiality and server authentication.
 OAuth 2.0 has had numerous security flaws exposed in implementations.
 The protocol itself has been described as inherently insecure by security experts and a primary contributor to the specification stated that implementation mistakes are almost inevitable.

-> A must-read: [OAuth 2.0 and the Road to Hell](http://hueniverse.com/2012/07/oauth-2-0-and-the-road-to-hell/).
+> Must Read: [OAuth 2.0 and the Road to Hell](http://hueniverse.com/2012/07/oauth-2-0-and-the-road-to-hell/).

 ---